High-Potent Aseptic Production

 As depicted in Figure 2, the isolator sections are maintained at a positive pressure compared to the surrounding room in all stages where the product is open.
 This positive pressure is crucial for protecting the quality of the product.
 Simultaneously, for personnel safety, two specific sections play a significant role in containing any highly potent aerosols within the isolator.

-Section one, which has a higher pressure compared to section two, where the filling process occurs, acts as a “bubble” to prevent any aerosols generated in the filling section from escaping into the room through the depyrogenation tunnel.
+Section I, which has a higher pressure compared to section two, where the filling process occurs, acts as a “bubble” to prevent any aerosols generated in the filling section from escaping into the room through the depyrogenation tunnel.
 This helps contain any potential contamination within the isolator.

-Section five serves as a sink to exhaust any potential aerosols generated within the isolator.
+Section V serves as a sink to exhaust any potential aerosols generated within the isolator.
 These aerosols are filtered through a HEPA filter located outside of the containment, preventing them from entering the room where the vials exit the isolator.
 This ensures that any potentially highly potent aerosols are effectively contained within the isolator, safeguarding personnel and maintaining product integrity.

 Lyo Loading